codatio/codat-docs/docs/assess/loans/loan-transactions.md

 Make sure you have synced a company recently before calling the endpoint.

 ## Prerequisites
-The company must have either at least one Accounting/Banking/Commerce connection linked and fully synced with the mandatory data types listed below.
+The company must have at least one accounting, banking, or commerce connection linked and fully synced with the mandatory data types listed below.

 Accounting connection:
 - Journal Entries